JuliaCN/JuliaZH.jl/zh_CN/doc/src/manual/calling-c-and-fortran-code.md

 Memory allocation and deallocation of such objects must be handled by calls to the appropriate cleanup routines in the libraries being used, just like in any C program.
-Do not try to free an object received from a C library with [`Libc.free`](@ref) in Julia, as this may result in the `free` function being called via the wrong `libc` library and cause Julia to crash.
+Do not try to free an object received from a C library with [`Libc.free`](@ref) in Julia, as this may result in the `free` function being called via the wrong library and cause the process to abort.
 The reverse (passing an object allocated in Julia to be freed by an external library) is equally invalid.

 ### 何时使用 T、Ptr{T} 以及 Ref{T}